If you are a high school student

 If you have credits or a degree from another college

-You may apply to the two-year Computer Animation & Interactive Media BFA program as a transfer student if you meet the following criteria by the time you enroll at FIT:
+You may apply to the two-year Animation, Interactive Media, & Game Design BFA program as a transfer student if you meet the following criteria by the time you enroll at FIT:

 - You will have an earned associate's degree OR 60 credits toward a bachelor's degree from an accredited institution.
 Eligible applicants must have completed 24 credits in design coursework, and at a minimum, 6 credits of art history and have a working knowledge of technologies applicable to their areas of specialization.
 Eligible candidates must also complete the required FIT liberal arts requirements for art and design majors.